Lutkinxp/phoneinfoga/README.md

-# Phoneinfoga
+# phoneinfoga

 # Overview
-The "phoneinfogath.py" script is designed to gather and display information about a phone number, including its validity, geographical location, and carrier details.
+The phoneinfoga.py script is designed to gather and display information about a phone number, including its validity, geographical location, and carrier details.
 It utilizes two external APIs: NumVerify for phone number validation and OpenCage for geolocation based on the location name.
 Additionally, it retrieves the user's current IP-based geolocation.

 # Key Features: